siemens/continuous-clearing/UsageDoc/CA_UsageDocument.md

    | 1 | Critical failure/error in the run |
    | 2 | Action item required from user's side |

-   While configuring the CA Tool in the pipeline , user can configure each stage to display the result based on these exit codes.
+   While configuring the Continuous Clearing Tool in the pipeline , user can configure each stage to display the result based on these exit codes.

    This can be done by the configuration management team at the time of modifying the pipeline to support CA tool.